University of Wisconsin–Superior: Athletics

 UW–Superior's athletic teams, nicknamed the Yellowjackets, are affiliated with the NCAA's Division III class.
 Most teams compete in the Upper Midwest Athletic Conference (UMAC) and competed prior to 2015–2016 in the Wisconsin Intercollegiate Athletic Conference (WIAC).
 Men's and women's ice hockey teams continue to compete in the WIAC.
 The men's hockey team won the NAIA national championship in 1976 and the NCAA Division III national championship in 2002.

 The university currently fields 17 varsity teams competing in the UMAC, they are baseball, basketball (men's/women's), cross country (m/w), golf (m/w), ice hockey (m/w), soccer (m/w), softball, tennis (m/w), track and field (m/w), and volleyball (w).
+Basketball, volleyball and track and field have their home events at The Marcovich Wellness Center.
+Other home games also played on campus include ice hockey played at Siinto S. Wessman Arena and Tennis matches at the Yellowjacket Tennis Complex.
+The NBC Spartan Sports Complex, opened in 2023, is home to all men's and women's soccer, baseball and softball games.
+The Golf and Cross Country programs host their events off campus at Nemadji Golf Course.

 Apart from the varsity sports, Wisconsin–Superior also has ice hockey and soccer club sports.

 Media

 KUWS, the university's radio station, broadcasts with 83,000 watts at 91.3 FM.
 KUWS is an affiliate of the Wisconsin Public Radio Music Network, and also originates its own jazz, alternative rock, and other music programming as well as UW-Superior sports broadcasts.
 The KUWS studios in the Holden Fine Arts Center also serve as the WPR Northern Bureau and provide programming to stations WHSA, WHWA, WSSU(FM), and WUWS.

 The Promethean is the student newspaper for the University of Wisconsin–Superior.
 It began as The Peptomist, in 1920.
 Students voted to change the name to Promethean in 1974.
 The name was changed again at the start of the 2007–2008 academic year, to The Stinger.
 In fall 2009, it became primarily an online newspaper, publishing a print magazine compilation at the end of each term.
 In 2013, the newspaper returned to print, publishing bi-weekly.
 In 2015, the name returned to Promethean.